jshufro/home_assistant_noaa_tides/README.md

-# NOAA Tides and Currents Sensor for Home-Assistant
+# NOAA Tides and Currents for Home-Assistant

-This library is a [fork of the core component](https://www.home-assistant.io/integrations/noaa_tides/) which adds some additional features and migrates the backend from the now-defunct [py_noaa](https://github.com/GClunies/py_noaa) to the superseding [noaa_coops](https://github.com/GClunies/noaa_coops).
+This is a [fork of the core component](https://www.home-assistant.io/integrations/noaa_tides/) which adds some additional features and migrates the backend from the now-defunct [py_noaa](https://github.com/GClunies/py_noaa) to the superseding [noaa_coops](https://github.com/GClunies/noaa_coops).

 ![beta_badge](https://img.shields.io/badge/maturity-Beta-yellow.png)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)